els-390/CI-Portfolio-Project--Mental-Health/README.md

 The site owner wants to create a welcoming webpage that provides basic mental health information using a clean and supportive design.
 The focus is on using HTML and CSS with Bootstrap to create a calming and well-organised user experience.

-##### Potential Features might Include:

-* Hero Section with Positive Messaging: A Bootstrap Jumbotron with an encouraging message about mental health, using a calming colour scheme and a simple background image.
-* Information Cards: Use Bootstrap’s card components to present mental health tips and common issues, providing a visually appealing way to organise content.
-* Resource Links: A grid layout for external links to mental health resources, styled with Bootstrap buttons to make them stand out.
-* Positive Affirmations: Use Bootstrap’s text utilities to include a section with uplifting quotes or messages to encourage users.

 ### Purpose

 This project is designed to be a one page resource on Mental Health showcasing HTML, CSS and Bootstrap.
 The project will provide a resource to help its users to understand what is mental health, why it is important, how to maintain good mental health and where to go to find support.